open-telemetry/opentelemetry-dotnet/docs/logs/getting-started/README.md

 [`LoggerFactory`](https://docs.microsoft.com/dotnet/api/microsoft.extensions.logging.iloggerfactory)
 with OpenTelemetry added as a [LoggerProvider](https://docs.microsoft.com/dotnet/core/extensions/logging-providers).
-This `LoggerFactory` is used to create a [`ILogger`](https://docs.microsoft.com/dotnet/api/microsoft.extensions.logging.ilogger) instance, which is then used to do the logging.
+This `LoggerFactory` is used to create an [`ILogger`](https://docs.microsoft.com/dotnet/api/microsoft.extensions.logging.ilogger) instance, which is then used to do the logging.
 The log is sent to the `OpenTelemetryLoggerProvider`, which is configured to export logs to